-A favourable opinion was received from National Research Ethics committee, South Central - Hampshire A (13/SC/0506)
+Ethics approval A favourable opinion was received from National Research Ethics committee, South Central - Hampshire A (13/SC/0506).

-Provenance and peer review
+Provenance and peer review Not commissioned; externally peer reviewed.

-Not commissioned; peer reviewed for ethical and funding approval prior to submission

-Data sharing statement

-This research is part of a PhD study by SB.
-The PhD will be available via the University of Southampton depository
+Data sharing statement This research is part of a PhD study by SLB.
+The PhD will be available via the University of Southampton depository.